 Analysis and Test Results

 There are several factors to consider when shopping for a new backpacking backpack.
-Whether you are shopping for your first pack, or you are upgrading from an old model, or you're simply adding to the quiver, it's important to keep in mind the types of activities in which you plan to use it.
-The packs we've selected are models meant for typical backcountry trips, however, most of them are versatile enough for general mountaineering or even world travel type "backpacking."
-Backpacking packs can be far more comfortable to use than a more traditional suitcase or duffel bag in rough terrain or areas with few paved roads.
-We directly compare the best and most popular packs, evaluating the pros and cons of each to help narrow down the right one for you.
+Whether you're shopping for your first pack or upgrading from an old model, it's important to consider the types of activities you plan to use it for.
+The packs we've selected are ideal for typical backcountry trips, but most of them are versatile enough to handle general mountaineering or world travel type "backpacking."
+Backpacking backpacks can be far more comfortable to use than a traditional suitcase or duffel bag in rough terrain or areas with few paved roads.
+We directly compared the best and most popular packs to evaluate the pros and cons of each and help narrow down the right one for you.

-Backpacks and outdoor gear in general can be quite expensive, but the right gear is well worth the investment.
-If you have ever trekked up into the mountains with an poor-fitting pack, there is no doubt you can appreciate the value that a quality pack can have.
-We didn't just focus on the high-end expedition models, but we also tested a range of excellent wallet-friendly designs, such as the REI flash 55.
-Also in this price range is the Osprey Volt 60 which, is a close second place for our best budget buy award.
-The Volt gives you more volume and a heartier suspension when compared to the Flash 55, but it is heavier.
-Our favorite pack, the Granite Gear Blaze 60, offers well-above-average performance at an average price.
+Backpacks (and outdoor gear in general) can be quite expensive, but the right gear is often well worth the investment.
+If you have ever trekked up into the mountains with a poorly-fitting pack, there is no doubt you understand the benefits that a quality pack can provide.
+We didn't just focus on the high-end expedition models, but we also tested a range of excellent wallet-friendly designs, such as the excellent REI Flash 55.
+Our favorite pack, the Granite Gear Blaze 60, offers outstanding performance at an average price.

 Suspension and Comfort

-Padded hip belts and shoulder straps are worth very little without a good suspension to go along with them, as they work together.
-The system of straps, stays, and its internal structure controls how effectively the weight is transferred to the shoulder straps and waistbelt.
-The frame is what helps transfer the load from the pack body to the waist belt and hips.
-We also note how well each pack shifts the weight to the front of the shoulder straps rather than the top, so your shoulders don't get crushed.
+Padded hip belts and shoulder straps are worth very little without a good suspension to go along with them.
+The system of compression straps, stays, and its internal structure controls how effectively the weight is transferred to the shoulder straps and waistbelt.
+The frame is what ensures the load from the pack body is supported by the waist belt and your hips.
+We also note how well each pack transfers the weight to the front of the shoulder straps rather than the top, so your shoulders don't get crushed.

-After extensive testing with typical 25-45 lb loads, the ULA Catalyst and the Osprey Atmos 65 AG turned out to be incredibly comfortable.
-All of our testers agreed that the suspension on the Granite Gear Blaze 60 is incredibly strong, while the pack — weighing only 3lbs — is super light for the amount of weight it can actually carry.
+After extensive testing with typical 25 to 45-pound loads, the ULA Catalyst and the Osprey Atmos 65 AG proved to be incredibly comfortable.
+All of our testers agreed that the Granite Gear Blaze 60 has a robust suspension, while the pack is super light (3.0 pounds) considering the amount of weight it can carry.

-The Osprey Atmos 65 AG provides a snug ride with its trampoline-style suspension, which spreads the load evenly across the body.
-We rarely got hot spots on our backs and hips, even after extended travel in warmer conditions.
-One reason for the lack of hot spots is the heavily-tapered padding in the straps and waist belt, which provide the thickest cushioning where you want it the most — like on top of your shoulders.
-At the same time, minimal padding zones reduce chafing.
+The Osprey Atmos 65 AG provides a snug ride with its trampoline-style suspension that spreads the load evenly across the body.
+We rarely got hot spots on our backs or hips, even after extended travel in warmer conditions.
+One reason for the lack of hot spots is the heavily tapered padding in the straps and waist belt, which provide the thickest cushioning where you want it the most, like on top of your shoulders.
+At the same time, thinner padding in less important areas reduces chafing.

 At loads above 45 pounds, the Osprey Atmos 65 AG becomes less comfortable.
-The best performing contenders for big loads are the Gregory Baltoro 65, Granite Gear Blaze 60, Arc'teryx Bora AR 63, and the Osprey Xenith 105.
-These packs all use high-quality foam that strikes a perfect balance of support and comfort.
-All of the shoulder straps offer top-notch ergonomics and slightly stiffer than average padding.
-While this rigid padding is marginally less cush, it is what you want when you're lugging a heavy load.
-Each pack mentioned above offers subtle advantages that will help transfer the load to your hips and keep you moving towards camp in comfort.
-These include a supportive suspension, foam stiffness, shoulder strap shape, and waist belt shape, the combination of which lands them in the load-hauler category.
+The best performing contenders for heavier loads are the Osprey Aether 65, the Gregory Baltoro 65, and the Granite Gear Blaze 60.
+These packs use high-quality foam that strikes a perfect balance between support and comfort.
+All of the shoulder straps offer top-notch ergonomics and slightly stiffer padding.
+While this rigid padding is marginally less cushy, it's what you need when you're lugging a heavy load.
+Each pack mentioned above offers subtle advantages that will help transfer the load to your hips and keep you moving towards camp in relative comfort.
+These advantages include a supportive suspension, foam stiffness, and well-designed shoulder straps and waist belts.
+The combination lands all of them in the load-hauler category.

-The hip belt tends to be one of the main contributors to a comfortable pack, especially a well loaded one.
+The hip belt tends to be one of the main contributors to a comfortable pack, especially a well-loaded one.
 Some are light and relatively soft, while others swivel and/or are well-padded and rigid to carry heavy loads.
-Some packs like the Granite Gear Blaze 60 will allow the foam padding of the waistbelt to extend out to fit larger waist sizes.
+Some packs, like the Granite Gear Blaze 60 and Osprey Aether 65, allow the foam padding of the waistbelt to extend out to fit larger waist sizes.

 Trampoline or Suspended Suspension System

-Trampoline-style or suspended suspension systems feature a mesh back panel that is tensioned (like a trampoline) instead of the more traditional, single or double stay or "Y" shaped frame.
+Trampoline-style or suspended suspension systems feature a mesh back panel that is tensioned (like a trampoline) instead of a more traditional, single or double-stay or "Y" shaped frame.
 These allow airflow between your back and the pack's load, reducing back sweat.
-More importantly, the weight distributes evenly and tends to produce fewer hot spots.
+More importantly, the weight is distributed more evenly, which tends to produce fewer hot spots.

-We like trampoline-style suspension systems for breathability and weight distribution, however, when it comes to massive loads, not many trampoline style harnesses are rated for 45+lbs, and having the weight set further off your back increases leverage and makes for a less comfortable overall carrying experience as the weight increases.
+We like trampoline-style suspension systems for breathability and weight distribution.
+However, when it comes to massive loads, not many trampoline-style harnesses can handle 45+ pounds.
+Trampoline suspensions also position the load further away from your back, increasing leverage, reducing balance, and making for a less comfortable overall carrying experience as the weight increases.

 Features and Ease of Use

 This metric evaluates how easy it is to pack and retrieve items from these backpacks, paying particular attention to the design of the main compartment, pockets, lid, straps, and other unique attributes.
 Additionally, we compared the number and location of extra pockets and how useful our testers found them.
-We also determined how helpful the top-lid of the pack is at providing easy access to a handful of items and whether those items stayed organized.
+We also determined how helpful the pack's top lid is for providing easy access to a handful of items and whether those items stayed organized.

-We looked at each pocket and asked ourselves: does this pocket make my life easier and keep me more organized, or is it just adding weight to the pack?
-We also looked at access points and evaluated whether they are useful for retrieving items or if they are impractical to zip shut when the pack is full and are just for show.
+We looked at each pocket and asked ourselves: Does this pocket make my life easier and keep me more organized?
+Or is it just adding weight to the pack?
+We also looked at access points and evaluated whether they seem useful for retrieving items or if they're impractical to zip shut when the pack is full and are thus just for show.

-We break down how useful any other additional features are and evaluate them in-the-field for real-world testing.
-We favor packs with a handful of straps for crampons, ice axes, sleeping pads, flip-flops, or other items because it adds to the pack's overall versatility—extra points for those features that can be removed or customized for a more personal user experience.
+We considered how useful any other additional features are and evaluated them in the field during real-world testing.
+We concluded that we generally favor packs with a handful of straps for crampons, ice axes, sleeping pads, flip-flops, or other items because it adds to the pack's overall versatility.
+Extra points were awarded for features that can be removed or customized for a more personalized user experience.

 Overall Organizational Ability

-For those who like an assortment of compartments and pockets for organization, Granite Gear Blaze 60, and ULA Catalyst have handy pocket designs.
-These models offer a similar setup and have our favorite overall organizational and pocket layout.
-All of these packs provide great hip belt pockets, big water bottle side pockets, and a stretchy mesh stuff-it pocket, excellent for drying out clothes or carrying oddly shaped items like fuel bottles, trowel, camp shoes, or a frisbee.
+For those who like an assortment of compartments and pockets for organization, the Granite Gear Blaze 60 and the ULA Catalyst have particularly handy pocket designs.
+These models offer a similar setup and exhibit our favorite overall organizational and pocket layout.
+They provide great hip belt pockets, big water bottle side pockets, and a stretchy mesh stuff-it pocket that is excellent for wet clothes or carrying oddly shaped items like fuel bottles, a trowel, camp shoes, or a frisbee.

 Top Lid Pocket

 Every pack, other than the ULA Catalyst, has a top lid with a zippered pocket, and many of them can be removed and left at home to reduce weight.
-The top lid is one of the best places to store small items that require quick and easy access such as sunglasses, sunblock, and bug spray.
+The top lid is one of the best places to store small items that require quick and easy access, such as sunglasses, sunblock, or bug spray.
 Many models also have a separate small pocket on the underside of the lid, offering a secondary place to keep small items that don't need to be accessed as frequently, like car keys.
 The Mystery Ranch Sphinx also has an excellent wide-mouth top lid opening.

 Most of the packs have zippers on the front or back of the lid, which means that it's not as easy to get inside of them.
 However, not all side-zippered lid pockets are the same.
-The sizable zippered lid pockets of the Osprey Atmos 65 AG, Osprey Aether AG 60, and the Osprey Xenith 105 are the next level.
-They have nearly the same volume as the Gregory Baltoro 65 and have a longer than average zipper that wraps slightly around the sides.
+The sizable zippered lid pockets of the Osprey Atmos 65 AG are next level.
+They have nearly the same volume as the Gregory Baltoro 65 and have a longer zipper that wraps around the sides slightly.

 How you access the primary compartment is part of our Ease of Use metric and measures how easily we could grab a few items without unpacking the entire bag.
 The value placed on this metric depends on the user and the volume of the pack.
-However, as pack volume increases, access becomes of greater importance.
+However, as pack volume increases, access takes on greater importance.

 While ease of access is an important consideration, it is trumped by weight concerns.
-Don't select a pack solely for an elongated zippered access panel, especially if you will rarely use it, but will nonetheless pay a weight penalty for having it.
-Also, in general, many side access panels are a pain in the neck to close back up when the pack is fully loaded.
+Don't select a pack solely for an elongated zippered access panel, especially if you will rarely use it since you will still pay a weight penalty for having it.
+Also, in general, many side access panels are a pain in the neck to close when the pack is fully loaded.